eithanshavit/SlackMeetTweet/README.md

 ![Slack slash command](Assets/slashcommand.png)

 The *slash command* is sending a POST request to a server that records the tweet in a database.
 The app polls the database every time it wants to display the next tweet.
 In this case I used Parse to listen to the POST requests, and to host the data.
-They just make it too simple to do.
+They just make it so easy to do.
 But in a real deployment this could easily be ported to the company's servers.

 ### To Do